Putting together a home that makes our guests feel welcomed and comfortable upon walking through the door is easier than you think!

 2. Add a statement piece

 A statement piece is what catches and hooks your guests’ attention upon entering your home or room.
-It can be anything bold or flashy that stands out to the eyes, from sofas and centre tables to bespoke rugs and wall paintings.
+It can be anything bold or flashy that stands out visually, from sofas and centre tables to bespoke rugs and wall paintings.

 If picked right, a statement piece can be an excellent conversation starter because it will be the first thing that your guests notice.